maithili-k/uva-rdm-jan-2024/README.md

 ## Content

 - Presentation: (Research) Data Management Principles
-- Hands-on: Creating/reusing data on a batch processing cluster (Lisa) pulling data from Research Drive, running analysis on this dataset and publish the data on Yoda
+- Hands-on: Creating/reusing data on a batch processing cluster (Lisa), pulling data from Research Drive, running analysis on this dataset and publishing the data on Yoda

 ## Agenda